otwcode/otwarchive/CONTRIBUTING.md

 ### Release

-Once we have checked that all is well, your contribution will be deployed to [Archive of Our Own](http://archiveofourown.org) and you will be credited in the [AO3 release notes](http://archiveofourown.org/admin_posts?tag=1)!
+Once we have checked that all is well, your contribution will be deployed to [Archive of Our Own](http://archiveofourown.org) and you will be credited in the [AO3 Release Notes](http://archiveofourown.org/admin_posts?tag=1)!
 Make sure you tell us your preferred name and pronoun in the pull request.

 ## Volunteering for the OTW

 If you would like to donate more of your time and expertise in a multi-national, inclusive, fandom-oriented development team, you might enjoy becoming an official OTW volunteer.
-We are always looking for coders and testers!

 [Read more about volunteering with the OTW](http://transformativeworks.org/how-you-can-help/volunteer)